 Greg January 14th, 2013

 eRacks is set to begin testing a Linux Ubuntu based tablet.
-The 7 inch tablet would retail for around $200 and would include several key features missing from the Kindle Fire: including a micro SD slot, a built in camera, HDMI out and GPS support.
+The 7 inch tablet would retail for around $200 and would include several key features missing from the Kindle Fire: including a micro SD slot, a built in ip cameras live 24/7 while the battery has power, HDMI out and GPS support.
 If you’re in the market for a tablet, you may want to keep an eye on the eRacks website.
 An upcoming software update would make it possible for the tablet install and run Android apps.

 Greg April 13th, 2012